 Of the 10 most polluted sites, 3 were primary schools.
 The site with the highest level of air pollution was a primary school in London.
 The numbers are similar and even worse in Birmingham, Manchester and other major UK cities.
 Over half the sites tested had levels of PM2.5 far exceeding WHO guidelines.
 (The main source of this pollutant is vehicle emissions.)

-The goal of the campaign
+The goal of the Campaign for Cleaner Air

 The campaign’s goal is to introduce of Clean Air Zones in all major UK cities and for the Government to adopt WHO guidelines on air pollution by 2030 at the latest.

 So the good news is, evidence strongly suggests that immediate action to reduce air pollution could have significant effects on children’s health and physical wellbeing.
 A landmark study in California demonstrated that children with stunted lung development living in areas of high pollution showed increased lung development when local air pollution levels were reduced.